Chief scientific officer: England

 In the National Health Service, the CSO is the head of profession for the 53,000 healthcare scientists working in the organization and its associated bodies.
 The CSO is one of six NHS professional officers (including the chief medical officer and the chief nursing officer) who are employed within NHS England.
 These roles lead their own professional groups as well as providing expert knowledge about their specific disciplines to the NHS and wider health and care system.

 The CSO provides professional leadership and expert clinical advice across the health system, as well as working alongside senior clinical leaders within NHS England and the broader commissioning system.
 The CSO is also responsible for delivering the government's strategy for a modernised healthcare science workforce, Modernising Scientific Careers.

 Professor Dame Sue Hill has been the CSO since October 2002 first within the department of health and subsequently NHS England.
-The role was strengthened in March 2013 with the appointment of a deputy CSO.
+The role was strengthened in March 2023 with the appointment of a deputy CSO, Dr.Joel.